TeamOsprey/BytesAndBites/Notes/Notes.md

  - Future inclusion of Public citizens by invite/approval

 - Goals
- - Create a network of softare enthusiasts who are looking to build on or improve their skills
+ - Create a network of software enthusiasts who are looking to build on or improve their skills
  - To create a common knowledge of best practices and possibly use them to

 - For Next Session